-This recipe for meatloaf is brought to you by the cooler weather we’re finally having.
+This turkey meatloaf recipe is brought to you by the cooler weather we’re finally having.
 Not only does it have me craving comfort foods, but I’m able to go for long walks with the dogs without huffing and sweating.

 Bella is always down, but since it’s taken Caro a while to get the hang of walks, it can be hit or miss.
 It was quite a while before she would walk on a leash –she used to ride in the wagon with Liv!– and sometimes she’s into it, while other times, it’s like trying to walk a cute bag of rocks.
 There’s a lot of standing around when that happens.
 I set out the door with the pups, and figured I could take Caro back home after a block if she wasn’t feeling it.